On Typesetting Engines: A Programmer's Perspective

 Glossaries:

-- CJK (opens in a new tab): Chinese, Japanese and Korean languages
+- CJK: Chinese, Japanese and Korean languages.

-- Character Set (opens in a new tab): the complete collection of characters, symbols, glyphs, and punctuation marks available within a specific typeface or font
+- Character Set: the complete collection of characters, symbols, glyphs, and punctuation marks available within a specific typeface or font.

-- Glyph (opens in a new tab): the specific shape, design, or representation of a character in typography
+- Glyph: the specific shape, design, or representation of a character in typography.

 The Accessment Criteria